If there was one way to end our mighty 19-month trip on a high, a road trip through three national parks in the Canadian Rockies was the way to do it.

 I can’t think of a more perfect place to end our 19-month trip.

-And so it came to our final day, and we just had to get out to Lake Louise and Moraine Lake – the absolute icing on the cake when it comes to mountain and lake combos.
+And so it came to our final day of our travels, and we just had to get out to Lake Louise and Moraine Lake – the absolute icing on the cake when it comes to mountain and lake combos.

-I was convinced that the weather would be okay and it would clear up just in time for our final hurrah, but our main line of problems actually arose in parking.
+I was convinced that the weather would be okay and it would clear up just in time for our final hurrah, but of course it didn’t.
+In fact, our main line of problems actually arose in parking.
 Thankfully, someone pulled out of a space right in front of us within five minutes at Moraine Lake – cars were parked pushing on a mile down the road from the car park itself.